 - 2.1.
-In order to fulfil its statutory and operational obligations we have to collect, use, receive and share personal, special personal and crime personal data about living people, e.g. - Pupils and their families - current, past, prospective employees - · clients and customers - contractors and suppliers - Governors members of the public (adults & children) - 2.2.
+In order to fulfil its statutory and operational obligations we have to collect, use, receive and share personal, special personal and crime personal data about living people, eg, - Pupils and their families - current, past, prospective employees - clients and customers - contractors and suppliers - Governors members of the public (adults & children) - 2.2.
 This policy covers the obligations to respond to individual rights and complaints in relation to personal data, regardless of data age, format, systems and processes purchased, developed and managed by/or on behalf of us and any person directly employed or otherwise by us. - 2.3.
-This policy reflects the commitment to data protection compliance to both UK and EU legislation, in particular the Data Protection Act 2018, the EU General Data Protection Regulation 2016 (GDPR) and the EU Law Enforcement Directive 2016 (LED).
+This policy reflects the commitment to data protection compliance, in particular the Data Protection Act 2018, the UK General Data Protection Regulation 2016 (UKGDPR).